Karnataka may go for unlock in 4 to 5 phases: Minister | Health

 Home Minister Basavaraj Bommai, Health Minister K Sudhakar and I have held detailed discussions with the Chief Minister in this regard,'' Ashoka said.

-Chief Minister B S Yediyurappa is likely to call a meeting of Ministers, officials and experts in a day or two, to discuss and take a decision.
+Chief Minister B S Yediyurappa is likely to call a meeting of Ministers, officials and experts on June 11 or 12, to discuss and take a decision on the unlocking process.

-The State Technical Advisory Committee (TAC) consisting of experts is also said to have recommended a gradual unlocking of activities in the state.
+The State Technical Advisory Committee (TAC) comprising experts is also said to have recommended a gradual unlocking of activities in the state.

-Noting that the number of daily new cases in Bengaluru is still in the 2,000 range, Ashoka, who is also the Vice- Chairman of Karnataka State Disaster Management Authority said, it has to come below 500.
+Noting that the number of daily cases in Bengaluru is still hovering in the 2,000 range, Ashoka, who is also the Vice- Chairman of Karnataka State Disaster Management Authority, said it has to come below 500.

 We will also have to keep in mind the rise in positive cases as we unlock, he added.